DUNE/dune-justin/docs/justin_command.man_page.md

     	      which is authorized to read from Rucio and Rucio-managed storage.
 This is stored at $X509_USER_PROXY if set, and at /tmp/x509up_uUID in other cases.
+    	      For both token and proxies files, if the file already exists it will be overwritten unless the user write permission is unset.
+    	      In this case the command will exit with an error.
+This feature can be used to protect important proxies or tokens created by another mechanism from accidental replacement.

     JOBSCRIPTS